May 2012 Greek parliamentary election: Parties' Performances

+By region

 Reactions

 ND's Antonis Samaras said "I understand the rage of the people, but our party will not leave Greece ungoverned."
 Golden Dawn's Nikolaos Michaloliakos told his party supporters that "Europe of the nations returns, Greece is only the beginning" amid applaud and chants of "Greece belongs to Greeks."
 He also told the media: "The resistance of Golden Dawn against the bailout dictators will continue.
 Inside and outside the Greek parliament.
 We will continue the battle for Greece.
 Free from the international speculators.
 For a proud and independent Greece.
 For Greece without the bailout slavery and the loss of our national sovereignty."

 The absence of a parliamentary majority was highlighted as a reason of concern.
 Financial analysts expressed their opinion that the poor result of the parties that had supported the austerity measures and neo-liberal economic policies would be detrimental for financial markets.
 The financial markets reacted negatively, with some opinions being expressed that Greece could withdraw from the eurozone before the end of 2013.
 The Athex fell by a record 10% during the first hours of the trading day after the election.
 At the close of the first trading day after the election, Athex had slightly recovered to a decline of 6.7%, while the yield for 10-year government bond rose from 20.6% to 23.0%.
 Following the failure of ND to form a government, European financial markets fell, as well as U.S. futures markets.
 U.S. stock indices also fell as a result.
 As a result of the failure to form a government five days later, following both ND and SYRIZA's attempts, U.S. financial markets continued to slide.
 After two failed attempts to form governments, Trevor Williams, the chief economist at Lloyds TSB said that the markets were beginning to factor in a Greek withdrawal from the eurozone.
 This observation was at the same time also confirmed by a Bloomberg poll, as it showed 57% of investors now expected Greece would leave the euro in 2012.
 Four days after the election, the Athex general index had declined 10.8%, while yields for the 10-year government bond had increased from 20.6% to 24.7%.
 Over the course of the next eight days following successive failed attempts at government formation, stock markets in Europe and elsewhere fell, while sovereign bond yields in Italy and Spain also rose amid fears of a renewed crisis within the eurozone.